joheli/docker-fastrweb/README.md

 Then cd into directory 'docker-fastrweb' and type

-    docker run -d -p 80:80 -v $PWD/R:/var/FastRWeb/web.R -v $PWD/php:/var/www/html -v $PWD/apache_siteconf:/etc/apache2/sites-available --name fast johanneselias/fastrweb

-Alternatively, use docker-compose and type

     docker-compose up -d

 ## Check it out

 If all went according to plan, you should be able to see the result in your browser.
-Open the IP address of your container (e.g. http://localhost)
+Open the IP address of your container (e.g. http://localhost).
+There are two sites: one on port 8080 (site 1) and another on port 80.

 ## I want to use my own R- and php-files

-Please put those into the directory 'R' and 'php', respectively.
-Then spin up the container again.
+Please put those into the directory 'import'.
+The file ```copy.tab``` manages the copying of files by the script ```copyfiles.py``` (available on [github](https://github.com/joheli/copyfiles)).
+Try it out!